 Dental bridges are used as fixed replacements for one or more missing teeth.
 By providing a means to secure replacement teeth in the gaps left by the missing teeth, bridges can return your normal bite and functionality while providing a natural-looking appearance.
 By filling the gap left by missing teeth, bridges help prevent the adjoining teeth from shifting, which can lead to decreased functionality and an increase in periodontal disease.

 Bridges are made up of one or more dental porcelain crowns that are joined together and adhered to the teeth on the sides of the missing tooth on teeth for a secure, functional fit.
 Often bridges involve placing crowns of the adjoining teeth as part of the structure and support of the bridge.
 X-rays, impressions and, in many cases, photographs are taken to assist in the design and fabrication of a bridge.
 Since a bridge does involve several teeth, great care is taken in the crafting and preparation of the bridge to ensure a great fit and the desired functionality.

 A popular way to improve smiles affected by worn or less attractive teeth is through the use of dental veneers.
 Dental veneers are very thin toothlike materials that are applied to the front surfaces of prepared teeth to help create beautiful smiles.
 Porcelain veneers have become a preferred solution for smile makeovers and other applications where beauty and durability are an issue.

 Veneers can improve the appearance of crooked, chipped or discolored teeth and are resistant to stains, so they stay brighter longer.
-Most often used on front teeth where esthetics are most important, dental veneers can be used to address issues with single teeth or to provide a complete smile makeover.
+Most often used on front teeth where esthetics are most important, dental veneers can be used to address issues with single teeth or provide a complete smile makeover.